http://serc.carleton.edu/NAGTWorkshops/complexsystems/activities/energy_balance_model.html

-Kirsten Menking, Vassar College , Science Education Resource Center, On the Cutting Edge
+Kirsten Menking, Vassar College , Kirsten Menking, On the Cutting Edge/SERC

 Activity takes about two lab periods plus homework assignment.
-Licenses for STELLA modeling software required.
+Access to STELLA modeling software is required, but a free trial version is available.

 Climate Literacy